What is pharmacology, toxicology, and pharmacy?

 - Toxicology degrees are similar to pharmacology, but instead focus on the toxic (rather than the healing) properties of venoms, poisons, and drugs.

-You won’t be surprised to hear that chemistry and biology top the wish lists of universities offering pharmacology, toxicology, and pharmacy degrees.
-And you’ll need decent grades too, with many universities requiring As in your science subjects.
-Other relevant subjects include mathematics, physics, and physiology.
+You will not be surprised to hear that science subjects such as chemistry and biology top the wish lists of universities offering pharmacology, toxicology, and pharmacy degrees.
+Many universities require A/Bs in your science subjects.
+Other relevant subjects include mathematics, physics, physiology, and psychology.
+When making decisions around university choices, be sure to visit the University pages for specific requirements.

 - Attend an interview